 Who Is Eligible for a Health Home?

-New York State’s Health Home eligibility criteria is as follows
+New York State’s Health Home eligibility criteria are as follows:

 - Medicaid eligible/active Medicaid; and